thelastoutpostworkshop/FastDisplayPrototyping/README.md

 ## Display supported
 All display supported by Adafruit GFX and TFT eSPI libraries

+## Installation and Setup
+To get started, download a zip file of [the latest release](https://github.com/thelastoutpostworkshop/DisplayPrototyping/releases/latest) and extract its contents.
+Then, simply copy the resulting folder into your Arduino "libraries" directory, which is typically located in the "Documents" folder on Windows systems.

 ## Commands

 | Command | Description | Usage | Adafruit GFX | TFT_eSPI |